Weak approximations for Wiener functionals: Preliminaries

-where $\|\cdot\|_{\infty}$ denotes the usual norm on the space $L^{\infty}(\mathbb{P})$. \end{lemma} \begin{proof} The estimate~(\ref{approximationbm}), the independence of the increments and the locally integrable variation property are immediate consequences of the definitions.
-For the martingale property we notice from~(\ref{discrete}) that we can write
+where $\|\cdot\|_{\infty}$ denotes the usual norm on the space $L^{\infty}(\mathbb{P})$.
+Moreover, $\mathbb{F}^k$ is a quasi left-continuous filtration and it supports only martingales of bounded variation. \end{lemma} \begin{pf} The estimate (\ref{approximationbm}) and the locally integrable variation property are immediate consequences of the definitions.\vadjust{\goodbreak} For the martingale property we notice from (\ref{discrete}) that we can write